-The principle of collective bargaining in Nigeria's oil and gas industry and with particular reference to the upstream is as unique as the industry itself.
-The uniqueness is not unconnected with the fact that the sector provides about ninety-five percent of Nigeria’s revenue; thus, the business environment's face receives more than a proportionate share of changes in the business environment landscape.
+The principle of collective bargaining in Nigeria’s oil and gas industry, with particular reference to the upstream sector, is as unique as the industry itself.
+The uniqueness is not unconnected with the fact that the sector provides about 95% of Nigeria’s revenue.
+Thus, the sector’s business environment receives more than a proportionate share of changes in the Nigeria’s business environment landscape.

-For instance, the fear of the reactions of the PENGASSAN and NUPENG is of primary consideration when making political decisions in Nigeria as it relates to the upstream sector.
-This is understandably so as political leaders want to maximize votes and can ill afford disruptions arising from industrial actions from the industry unions, their industrial efforts can and do typically cripple the polity.
-Similar reactions follow changes in economic decisions such as cost of living index changes, inflation, and in fact, pronouncements with both macro and micro-economic impacts.
-The same reactions equally follow major legislative pronouncements, as are those with environmental dimensions.
-It is not unusual for the oil industry Unions to react to environmental issues that affect the industry's smooth operations.
-These include areas within management prerogative, not because it is within their right as enshrined in the various labor statutes but because of the enormous power of their influence on their members and generality of Nigerians, whether the actions themselves are legally appropriate or not.
+For instance, fear of the reactions of the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) and the Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) is a primary consideration when one is making political decisions in Nigeria related to the upstream sector.
+This is understandable, as political leaders want to maximize votes and can ill afford disruptions by industrial actions from the unions—their industrial efforts typically cripple the polity.
+Similar reactions follow changes in economic decisions, such as cost of living adjustments, inflation, and pronouncements with both macro- and microeconomic impacts.
+The same reactions follow major legislative pronouncements, including those with environmental dimensions.
+It is not unusual for the oil industry unions to react to environmental issues that affect their operations.
+These issues include areas within management prerogatives, not because they are within labor’s right as enshrined in the various labor statutes, but because of their enormous influence on members and on Nigerians in general, whether the actions themselves are legally appropriate or not.

-The preceding also creep into the landscape of collective bargaining within the sub-sector.
+The preceding also creeps into the landscape of collective bargaining within the subsector.
 The relationship between management and the unions is influenced not only by the legal framework and the stipulated rules of engagement but also by the external environmental factors described above.
-For example, it is not unusual for national political considerations to influence the outcome of the simple exercise, of management prerogative on the part of the company, in favor of the Unions for fear of the latter’s use of their might to disrupt the populace.
+For example, it is not unusual for national political considerations to influence the outcome of the company’s simple exercise of management prerogatives in favor of the unions for fear of the latter’s use of their might to disrupt the populace.

-The Collective Bargaining Approach
+Collective bargaining approach in the upstream sector

-Except for the Group Executive Councils of some oil and gas companies, the Branches mostly drive the industry's collective bargaining process.
-The Branches are affiliates of the National bodies and represent the respective unions in each company.
+Except for the group executive councils of some oil and gas companies, the branches mostly drive the industry’s collective bargaining process.
+The branches are affiliates of the national bodies and represent the respective unions in each company.
 Collective agreements mainly derive from industry practice as a means of determining negotiable and non-negotiable items.
-To this extent, inclusion or exclusion of items for negotiation is guarded by the management team's negotiation strength on its resolve to allow or not to enable negotiation of items deemed as management prerogatives.
+To this extent, inclusion or exclusion of items for negotiation is guarded by the management team’s negotiation strength on its resolve to allow or not to enable negotiation of items considered management prerogatives.
 This resolve can sometimes be weakened if it becomes an industry practice not to negotiate such items.
-For example, where most companies in the pay market bargain on promotions and transfers, the pressure for others to adopt similar practices becomes more.
-Against this background, it is not unusual for the unions to play one company against the other, knowing that the oil companies constrained by the need to comply with such regulations as anti-trust requirements have limited freedom to share data among themselves.
-The preceding notwithstanding, the upstream practice is to focus the collective bargaining process on total remuneration strategy.
+For example, where most companies in the pay market bargain on promotions and transfers, the pressure for others to adopt similar practices increases.
+Against this background, it is not unusual for the unions to play one company against the other, knowing that companies constrained by the need to comply with anti-trust laws have limited freedom to share data among themselves.
+The preceding notwithstanding, the upstream practice is to focus the collective bargaining process on the total remuneration (TR) strategy.

-Determination of Charter of Demand
+Determination of the Charter of Demands